Skip to content

 How to get from Zvartnots Airport (EVN) to central Yerevan in 2026: taxi and app fares, the 300 AMD bus 201, pre-booked transfers, times and honest tips.

 Zvartnots International Airport (EVN) sits just west of Yerevan - about 12-15 km from the centre, a 20-30 minute drive - so getting into town is quick and cheap once you know the ropes.
-Your options, cheapest first: the 300 AMD city bus, a ride-hailing app (GG or Yandex Go, roughly 2,000-4,000 AMD), the pricier taxi rank at arrivals, or a pre-booked transfer with a driver waiting for you.
+Your options, cheapest first: a 300-500 AMD city bus, a ride-hailing app (GG or Yandex Go, roughly 2,000-4,000 AMD), the pricier taxi rank at arrivals, or a pre-booked transfer with a driver waiting for you.
 There’s no Uber or Bolt in Armenia.
 This guide walks through each, with rough 2026 prices, so you can pick the right one before you even land (fares move with season and traffic - treat every number here as a ballpark, not a quote).

 The quick answer

 If you land with a working phone and no heavy bags, open the GG or Yandex Go app and order a car - it’s the cheapest reliable ride into town and you skip the rank.
 If you’re arriving late, tired, or with a family and luggage, a pre-booked transfer with a name-board pickup is worth the extra for zero hassle.
 If you’re counting every dram and travel light, the bus does the job for 300 AMD.
 The taxis touting for business right outside arrivals are the one option to be wary of - they’re the most expensive and the least predictable.
+Collecting a hire car is a different queue: the branded desks sit in the same arrivals hall, and car rental at Yerevan Airport is the page for that.

 One thing to sort first: get connected.
 Nearly every cheap option depends on a phone - to order a GG car, check the fare, or message your transfer driver - so pick up a local SIM or eSIM, or use the airport Wi-Fi, before you commit to anything.
 Grabbing a random taxi because your phone is dead is exactly how people overpay here.